xuxhi-xu/attack-path-OSINT-playbook/README.md

 ---

-## What Makes This Different

-**Method-driven, not tool-driven.**
-Every section leads with the analyst workflow and attack path model.
-Tools are referenced at the end of each section as execution aids — not the starting point.

-**Blue team paired with every offensive technique.**
-Each module includes a detection and hardening table.
-Understanding how to find things is only half the picture.

-**India-specific grounding.**
-UPI name lookup chains, Truecaller, JustDial/Indiamart dorks, and DPDP Act 2023 framing — not just a recycled Western playbook.

-**Pivot-chain focused.**
-Every section is built around the question: *what does this data connect to next?*
+---

+## The pivot chain that started this

 ```
+Phone number
+  → UPI lookup → bank-verified legal name
-Phone → Legal Name (UPI) → LinkedIn → Email Pattern
+  → LinkedIn → employer → email pattern
-     → Breach Data → Username → Cross-Platform Accounts
+  → Breach data → password reuse → username
+  → Sherlock → old accounts → profile photo
-     → Profile Photo → Reverse Image → Older Accounts
+  → Yandex → older accounts → deeper data
 ```

+Each step is passive.
+Each step uses only public data.
+That chain from a phone number to a full identity picture is what made me realize most people have no idea what their own exposure surface looks like.

 ---

+---

-A few things worth mentioning
+## A few things worth mentioning

-It's India-grounded.
-UPI name lookups, Truecaller chains, JustDial and IndiaMart dorks, DPDP Act 2023 framing.
+**It's India-grounded.** UPI name lookups, Truecaller chains, JustDial and IndiaMart dorks, DPDP Act 2023 framing.
 Not a recycled Western playbook.

-The case study is real.
-Found exposed infrastructure on my college network through passive recon.
+**The case study is real.** Found exposed infrastructure on my college network through passive recon.
 Documented it, reported it responsibly, wrote it up as a full walkthrough.
 It's in module 14.

-Blue team is not an afterthought.
-Every module has a detection and hardening table.
+**Blue team is not an afterthought.** Every module has a detection and hardening table.
 I work in MDR context so the defensive side matters as much as the offensive side to me.

+## Contributing

+If you find something wrong, outdated, or missing — open an issue or PR.
+This is a living document.